UBCOrbit/hstlink/readme.md

 STM32 microcontrollers through haskell scripts!

-At UBC Orbit, we're using it to simulate upsets that the satellite with encounter in space, and ensuring that they're dealt with accordingly.
+At UBC Orbit, we're using it to simulate upsets that the satellite will encounter in space, and ensuring that they're dealt with accordingly.

 ## Example